ritesh-salunke/Smart-Dustbin/README.md

-# Smart Dustbin using Arduino Uno 🗑️🤖
+# Automated Wet/Dry Waste Sorting Smart Dustbin 🗑️♻️

-An Arduino-based smart dustbin featuring a touchless motion-activated lid and a moisture sensor for automatic wet/dry waste segregation.
+An Arduino-based smart sorting dustbin that automatically classifies and segregates waste into two separate compartments (Wet and Dry) using a moisture sensor and a motorized tilting platform.

 ## Description

-This project is an automated, touchless Smart Dustbin built using an Arduino Uno.
-It is designed to improve hygiene and automate waste segregation at the source.

-The system relies on two main sensors:
-* **PIR Motion Sensor:** Detects a person's presence and automatically opens the bin lid using a servo motor, allowing for a completely hands-free experience.
-* **Soil Moisture Sensor:** Evaluates the waste deposited into the bin to classify it as either "Wet" or "Dry" waste, paving the way for easier recycling and automated waste management.
+This project automates waste segregation at the source.
+Instead of a traditional lid, the top of the dustbin consists of a resting platform.
+When a user places trash on this platform, the system triggers a sorting sequence:
+1. **Detection:** A PIR Motion Sensor detects the user's hand placing the trash.
+2. **Classification:** A Soil Moisture Sensor embedded in the platform evaluates the waste to determine if it is "Wet" or "Dry".
+3. **Segregation:** A Servo Motor tilts the platform left or right, dropping the waste into the corresponding Wet or Dry compartment below.

 ---

 ## Features

-* **Touchless Operation:** Opens automatically when a hand or object is waved in front of it.
+* **Auto-Sorting Mechanism:** Motorized flap that routes garbage into two distinct bins.
-* **Waste Classification:** Detects the moisture level of the waste to determine if it is wet or dry.
+* **Moisture-Based Classification:** Instantly detects the water content of the waste.
-* **Auto-Closing:** The lid closes automatically after a set delay.
+* **Touchless Trigger:** Uses a PIR motion sensor to initiate the scanning and sorting process once the user steps away.
-* **Serial Monitoring:** Outputs real-time moisture data and waste classification to the Arduino Serial Monitor.
+* **Serial Monitoring:** Real-time moisture data and sorting logs via the Arduino Serial Monitor.

 ---

 ## Hardware Components

-To build this project, you will need the following components:

 * 1x Arduino Uno R3
 * 1x PIR Motion Sensor
 * 1x Soil Moisture Sensor
-* 1x Servo Motor (SG90 for small bins, MG995 for larger/heavier lids)
+* 1x Servo Motor (MG995 recommended for torque to hold and drop waste)
-* Jumper Wires (Male-to-Male, Male-to-Female)
+* Jumper Wires
 * 1x Breadboard
-* Power Supply / Battery (for the Arduino)
+* Power Supply

 ---

 ## Circuit Connections

-Make the connections between your components and the Arduino Uno as follows:

 | Component | Pin | Arduino Uno Pin |
 | :--- | :--- | :--- |